wavefrontHQ/docs/pages/doc/ui_sharing.md

 ### Share a Link to a Dashboard Section

-To share a link to a dashboard section, use the link icon next to the section
+To share a link to a dashboard section, use the link icon next to the section.

 ![link icon for section link](/images/share_section_link.png)